 The compensation paid by the Company to the directors includes compensation for the directors and travel expenses for each meeting.
 The compensation of directors is set out in accordance with the provisions of Article 20 of the Articles of Association of the Company, and the "Performance Appraisal Measures of the Board of Directors" is formulated to periodically review the policies, systems, standards and structures of performance appraisal and compensation of directors and managers and shall be submitted to the resolution of the Board of Directors of the Company.

 (13) Other disclosures:

 (a) Information on significant transactions:

-As of December 31, 2022, the following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Company:
+As of December 31, 2023, the following is the information on significant transactions required by the "Regulations" for the Company:

 (i) Loans to other parties: